atx900/fcc-rqm-v2/README.md

-# fcc-rqm-v2
+Random Quote Machine v2

-Random Quote Machine (RQM) v2
+- A Free Code Camp front-end challenge, randomly generates a quote from Formastic API and provides the user an option to post the said quote on his/her Twitter account.

-My updated take on Free Code Camp's Random Quote Machine challenge; implemented on vanilla JavaScript with CORS (Cross-Origin Resource Sharing) workaround.
+- Updated version, implemented in Vanilla JavaScript with CORS (Cross-Origin Resource Sharing) workaround.

 Resources used:
 - Bootstrap CSS